RiversDong/OBSM_V2/README.md

 ## Notes

 - **Output Path**: Ensure that the output path (`-o`) does not contain any other files or directories.
 If there are files present in the output path, it will cause an error.
-It is recommended to specify an **empty directory** for the output.
+It is recommended to specify an **empty directory** for the output
 - **Absolute Path**: Always use an **absolute path** for the output directory to avoid any issues with relative paths or path resolution.
 - **Beta Version**: This tool is currently in **beta version** and has not been officially released.
 It is for internal testing and feedback purposes only.